UDATG/optimal_reps/README.md

 # Example

-In order to show you how our program work to generate simplex barcode and optimize cycle representatives, I will run an example.
+In order to show you how our program work to generate simplex barcode and optimize cycle representatives, we will run an example.
 You may follow a similar pipeline to optimize cycles in your own data set.

 ## Convert point cloud to distance matrix